 The Gothic Old Town Hall is the most famous building in the Old Town square and dates back to the 14th century.
 The tower of the Old Town Hall that features the astronomical clock offers surrounding views of the Old Town and surroundings.
 You can go up for a fee of 250 CZK.
 You can check opening hours here.

 6.2 The Church of Our Lady before Týn

 The splendid Church of Our Lady before Tyn (Tyn Church) is one of Prague’s most recognizable sights.
-With its two Gothic spires and fairy-tale like appearance, it is probably the most recognizable church in Prague.
-Legend has it that Tyn Church gave Walt Disney supposedly derived inspiration for the Sleeping Beauty Castle from Tyn Church.
+With its two Gothic spires and fairy-tale-like appearance, it is probably the most recognizable church in Prague.
+Legend has it that the Tyn Church supposedly gave Walt Disney inspiration for the Sleeping Beauty Castle.
 Fact or fiction, it is certainly a feast for the eyes during the day, and even more so at night brightly lit against a dark sky.
 An interesting and slightly overlooked fact is that the two towers aren’t identical, the larger one is ‘Adam’ and the smaller one is ‘Eve’.

 7. Man Hanging Out

 In the cobblestone streets of the Old Town, lies a statue of a man dangling in a suicidal manner from a rooftop.
 A closer examination reveals that the man is actually a bearded Sigmund Freud, casually contemplating his fate from a beam with his hand in his pocket.
 The “Man Hanging Out” is another one of David Cerny’s darkly humorous creations and numerous people have sincerely taken it for a suicide in progress.